Damocles-fr/qBittorrent-ProtonVPN-PortForwarding-Docker/README.md

 # qBittorrent ProtonVPN PortForwarding Docker

-** - docker-compose works on my QNAP HS-264 NAS, installation : /share/CACHEDEV3_DATA/SSD2TB/
+- **docker-compose works on my QNAP HS-264 NAS, installation : /share/CACHEDEV3_DATA/SSD2TB/
-** - Downloads and torrents folder : /share/CACHEDEV3_DATA/SSD2TB/Downloads
+- **Downloads and torrents folder : /share/CACHEDEV3_DATA/SSD2TB/Downloads

-### What this project does
+## What this project does
 Runs qBittorrent *entirely inside* ProtonVPN using Gluetun on a QNAP NAS — ensuring full VPN routing **and automatic port forwarding** for improved torrenting performance.
 The Web UI is published on your LAN while all BitTorrent traffic goes through Proton's WireGuard tunnel.

 > Based on the excellent work by **torrentsec**: https://github.com/torrentsec/qbittorrent-protonvpn-docker — thank you, torrentsec ❤️